 Honing his skills at top resorts and restaurants throughout California and Arizona, McCabe certainly has the culinary prowess to meet this latest challenge.
 Most recently he was the executive chef at Phoenix’s Royal Palms Resort and Spa – also part of Destination Hotels – where he relaunched the signature restaurant T. Cooks and won over Phoenicians with his clean, simple style.

 While he is a native of Sedona, Ariz, he has deep roots in San Diego.
-Working with Town and Country’s current managing director Mike Slosser, he was instrumental in putting KITCHEN 1540 at L'Auberge Del Mar - another Destination Hotels property – on the culinary map.
+Working with Town and Country’s former managing director Mike Slosser, he was instrumental in putting KITCHEN 1540 at L'Auberge Del Mar - another Destination Hotels property – on the culinary map.
 After establishing KITCHEN 1540 as a Del Mar hot spot and garnering considerable critical and public acclaim, he went on to take the helm at Rancho Santa Fe’s acclaimed Delicias restaurant before being recruited to take over culinary operations at the famed La Valencia Hotel in La Jolla.
 Long known for his culinary creativity and innovation, McCabe has helped reinvent such San Diego foodie icons as Top O’ the Cove and Anthony’s Star of the Sea.
 His resume includes six years at the award winning Enchantment Resort in Sedona, where he worked his way to executive chef.